 We’ve now looked at the role of internal voice, dialogue and actions in helping your reader to engage with your story.
-Now let’s go back to our mate John and demonstrate how all three principles can be used in a short scene.
+Let’s go back to our mate John and demonstrate how all three principles can be used in a short scene.

-The fundamental concept of the Show, Don’t Tell Methodology is that a writer must keep back-story and plot out of the narration.
-As I have driven home, including back-story in narration leaves the reader on the back foot and quickly results in them becoming bored.
-Show, Don’t Tell solves this problem by forcing the reader to ‘lean into’ the book and work for the plot.
-This produces interest, keeps the reader active and sucks them into the book.
+The fundamental concept of the Show, Don’t Tell Methodology is that an author must keep backstory and plot out of the narration.
+Including backstory in narration leaves the reader on the back foot and quickly results in them becoming bored.
+Show, Don’t Tell solves this problem by forcing the reader to lean into the book and work for the plot.
+This produces interest, keeps the reader active and sucks them into the story.

 - Their internal voice.

 - Their external voice.

 - Their actions.

 The internal voice is the author’s secret weapon and is the way the character thinks about the world.
 The external voice is the character’s conversation and can be used to pass along backstory and plot.
 Finally, the way a character reacts to any given situation provides a subtle, though powerful, method to provide readers with clues about the character’s backstory.